Undergraduate policies

 Critical requirements

 All Design and the Arts students must meet the program and critical requirements for their majors.
-Students who do not comply with the critical requirements are considered off track and their records will be placed on hold; students are required to meet with an institute academic advisor to have a hold removed.
+Students who do not comply with the critical requirements are considered off track, and their records are placed on hold; students are required to meet with an institute academic advisor to have a hold removed.
 For more information about critical requirements, students should refer to the corresponding major map.

 Concurrent degrees